 As a senior, there are specific factors that affect your life insurance premium.
 The older you are, the higher your insurance premiums.
 Because you’re over 65 your likelihood of developing health problems increases, so your insurance premium reflects that risk.
 Your premiums will be determined by:

-The right life insurance for you is the policy that suits your unique needs.
-Look for a policy that has all of the features that suit you, and sits in line with your budget.
+A suitable life insurance for you is the policy that suits your unique needs.
+Look for a policy that has all of the features that suit you and sits in line with your budget.

-If you’re not familiar with life insurance, it can be difficult to know what features are right for you and your family.
-That’s where we come in.
-Contact us to talk through your life insurance options, and see if we can help you find the right policy for your needs and budget.
+If you’re not familiar with life insurance, it can be difficult to know what features are appropriate for you and your family.

-At iSelect, we make it easy to compare life insurance policies side by side.
-Instead of gathering separate quotes from individual insurers, you can compare policies with iSelect, and then purchase the one that meets your needs.
+Lifebroker makes it easy to compare life insurance* policies from a range of policies and providers side by side.
+Instead of gathering separate quotes from individual insurers, you can compare a range of policies with Lifebroker, and then purchase the one that suits you.

-You can compare online, or feel free to give us a call on 13 19 20.
-Our qualified risk advisers are on hand and ready to help you find the right policy, and answer any of your questions.
+You can compare online, or feel free to call on 13 19 20.
+Lifebroker's qualified risk advisers are on hand and ready to try help you find a suitable policy, and answer any of your questions.